Controller & Procedure

 }

-}In other words, service methods can infer types from controller methods, and controller methods can call service methods without selfβreferencing type issues.
+}In other words, service methods can infer types from procedures, and procedures can call service methods without self‑referencing type issues.

 import { z } from 'zod';